-Dr. Bill Releford will kick off the 2017 First Ladies Health Initiative at the Crenshaw Christian Centers Faith Dome in Los Angeles.
+r.
+Bill Releford will kick off the 2017 First Ladies Health Initiative at the Crenshaw Christian Centers Faith Dome in Los Angeles.
 Dr. Bill Releford was selected to be one of several speakers to participate in the city-wide event.
-The Faith Dome was packed with over 4,000 attendees.

 Everybody knows that churches care for the soul, but on Sunday, May 19, 2013, they’ll help care for the body as well.
 On First Ladies Health Day, Dr. Bill J. Releford will join Walgreens pharmacists and other specialists to provide life-saving health screenings at 35 churches in the Los Angeles area, and educate congregants about the diseases that disproportionately affect the African American and Latino communities.

 Dr. Releford will visit four of the participating churches to briefly speak about his 10 steps diabetics can take to avoid amputations.
 Joined by staff and volunteers, Dr. Releford will also screen for diabetes and high blood pressure.
 Screenings vary by church and may include those for breast cancer, prostate cancer, obesity, HIV/AIDS, and Hepatitis C.

 The First Ladies Health Initiative, sponsored by Walgreens, is a coalition of pastor’s wives who are committed to improving the health of their communities.
 Says Dr. Releford, “I applaud First Ladies for bringing healthcare to where our hearts are: in our churches.
 I am proud to be participating in this important day of community health outreach.”

 All health tests and screenings will be performed free of charge, and church membership is not required to attend.

 About Dr. Bill J. Releford, D.P.M.